-Hunting for the best browser games?
+What are the best browser games?
 Modern computers are so powerful that you don’t need a beefy rig to play great games.
-As long as you have access to a stable internet connection, there’s a massive library of games that can be played from the comfort of your web browser, and what’s more, every game on this list is free.
+As long as you have access to a stable internet connection, there’s a massive library of games that can be played from the comfort of your web browser.

 The best browser games are:

-Though not the puzzle game that the adverts make it out to be, Hero Wars is a simple clicker game that’ll be just what you’re after if you’re looking for a game that’s good at filling those brief windows of time that you pop up every day.
-It’s all about building up a team of heroes and then having them battle against a selection of monsters, or indeed, other players.
+Hero Wars is a simple clicker game that’ll be just what you’re after if you’re looking for a game that’s good at filling those brief windows of time.
+It’s all about building up a team of heroes and then having them battle against a selection of monsters and other players.

-It’s filled with daily challenges that start easy and slowly become more and more difficult as you play.
-There are so many heroes to unlock, and doing so will be a big part of the appeal for many players, because they all fight in unique ways and some of them have some interesting and unusual designs.
+Hero Wars is filled with daily challenges that start easy and slowly become more and more difficult as you play.
+There are so many heroes to unlock, and doing so will be a big part of the appeal for many players because they all fight in unique ways and some of them have interesting and unusual designs.
 Naturally, it tries to squeeze microtransactions out of you as you get further and further into it, but it’s definitely less predatory than some of the others out there.

 Forge of Empires